 Obsessions are ideas, thoughts, images, or impulses that are senseless

-and “get

-anxiety, guilt, shame, or other uncomfortable
+and may provoke anxiety, guilt, shame, or other uncomfortable

 The most common obsessions are concerns that objects or other people

 might be “contaminated” by contact with germs, disease, dirt, chemicals,

 or some other source.
 The feeling of contamination is accompanied

 by an urge to wash or to clean.
 Other obsessions focus on fears that doors

 Frightening thoughts about burglary, fire, and other losses often accompany

 these fears, forming part of the obsessive ideas.
-Some obsessive thoughts concern
+Some obsessive

-harmful, such as to stab one’s child with a kitchen
+to do something harmful, such as to stab one’s child with a kitchen

 knife.
 Some people experience horrific or upsetting images having to do

 Obsessions can take many forms.
-Ordinary people are concerned by many
+Ordinary people are concerned by

-in the environment.
+about harmful chemicals in the environment.
 We are careful not to leave

 hot appliances near materials that might catch fire.
 We periodically experience

 OCD, the fear and guilt or other unpleasant emotions are out of proportion

 to the actual risk of danger or harm, driving them to carry out compulsions to rid themselves of the worry.

 What Are Compulsions?

-Compulsions, also called rituals, are usually actions that are repeated, but
+Compulsions, also called rituals, are usually actions that are repeated,

-obsession.
+of a disturbing obsession.
 Rituals are usually carried out according to

 certain rules or in a rigid fashion and are clearly excessive.
 The person

 recognizes that the rituals are not reasonable but feels unable to

 obsessive ideas they attempt to reduce or prevent, although this is not

 always true.
-Because they temporarily reduce discomfort,
+Because they temporarily reduce discomfort, rituals become

-Examples of compulsions include hand-washing, showering, or cleaning
+Examples of compulsions include hand-washing, showering, or

-theft, fire, or loss of important things; repeating actions
+such as theft, fire, or loss of important things; repeating actions

 or thoughts to prevent a catastrophic event from happening; having

-to arrange objects in a particular way before beginning an activity; or needing repeated reassurance
+to arrange objects in a particular way before beginning an activity; or

+any behavioral manifestation.
 Examples include praying to relieve

 in one’s mind to prevent a catastrophe.